Trump's 'P***y' Tape Is Playing All Day In The Shadow Of A Giant Phallus

 In other words, in the shadow of a memorial shaped like a giant phallus, people get to hear the president of the United States talk about grabbing women “by the pussy.”

 The women’s rights group UltraViolet set up the display Friday, approximately one year after the 2005 tape became public.
-Trump and Billy Bush, then of “Access Hollywood,” were caught on a hot mic bragging about their sexual conquests.
+Trump was caught on a hot mic bragging about his sexual conquests to Billy Bush, then of “Access Hollywood.”

 “And when you’re a star, they let you do it,” Trump said.
 “You can do anything. ...
 Grab them by the pussy.”

-Note: CORRECTION: This article initially mischaracterized Bush’s remarks on the “Access Hollywood” tape.
-Bush did not discuss any of his own past behavior on the tape.